 Now, our Commonwealth’s most iconic government entities, from libraries to city commissions, are joining them.
 All want to uphold fairness for our transgender neighbors, family and friends at the ballot this November.

-Public Officials & Government Entities Have A History of Support
+Public Officials & Government Organizations Have A History of Support

 Massachusetts has a long history of progress in securing LGBT equality.
 It would be a disturbing step backward if our state’s non-discrimination laws protecting transgender people from discrimination are repealed.
 As a result, our communities will be less safe and welcoming.